Real Assets

 The issue: double-counting costs

-In 2022, the FCA issued UK-specific guidance on the application of EU disclosure regimes.1 This required trusts to report ongoing fees in Key Information Documents (KIDs), under a framework designed for open-ended funds
+In 2022, the Financial Conduct Authority (FCA) issued UK-specific guidance on the application of EU disclosure regimes.1 This required trusts to report ongoing fees in Key Information Documents (KIDs), under a framework designed for open-ended funds

 Unlike open-ended funds, as listed companies, investment trust share prices should already reflect management and operating expenses.
-Adding these costs again in a KID leads to effective double-counting, making them appear more expensive and less attractive.
+Adding these costs again in a KID lead, effectively, to double-counting, making them appear more expensive and less attractive.

 Figure 1: Excerpt from ORIT’s KID, dated 03-07-20252.

-This is not only misleading to retail investors but also affects intermediaries such as IFAs and wealth managers, who must incorporate these costs in their own disclosures, making their portfolios look more expensive, leading to reduced allocations.
+This is misleading to retail investors.
+It also affects intermediaries such as Independent Financial Advisers (IFAs) and wealth managers, who then need to incorporate these costs in their own disclosures, making their portfolios look more expensive, leading to reduced allocations.

-According to Baroness Bowles in a 2024 House of Lords statement, the FCA’s interpretation contributed to:
+According to Baroness Bowles in 2024, the FCA’s interpretation contributed to:

 • A significant drop in money invested in investment trusts, estimated at £7 billion per year.